 Some companies like to run continuous bug bounty programs so that whenever a researcher finds a bug they will be paid if it is a flaw that deserves payment.
 Other programs run for limited periods of time and within these deadline researchers are given an extent to which to explore for flaws.

 What are the advantages?

-While the idea of Bug Bounty programs is pretty similar to traditional penetration, however, the approach of it is the polar opposite.
-If you were to compare it to writing, then think of bug bounty as a competition where a lot of writers come together to compete against each other and then the writers with the best essays win the price.
+While the idea of Bug Bounty programs is pretty similar to traditional penetration, however, the approach is the polar opposite.
+If you were to compare it to writing, then think of bug bounty as a competition where a lot of writers come together to compete against each other and then the writers with the best essays win the prize.

 The advantages are as follows: